 The King’s Hall is an architectural gem, captivating visitors with its original Edwardian features and idyllic seafront views.

-The pretty Edwardian bandstand on the stepped and sloping roof became a large arena for military band concerts.
-Deckchairs even packed on to the wrought iron verandah overlooking the sea.
-Between the wars, Herne Bay became one of the first seaside resorts in the south of England with military bands playing daily to huge audiences.
-Other groups such as the Jollity Boys entertained on the Downs where hotel guests, in evening dress, strolled after dinner.
-In the late 1960’s, the bandstand proved too expensive to maintain and was demolished.
+The bandstand on the roof became a popular arena for military band concerts, and one of the first seaside resorts in the south of England with military bands playing daily to huge audiences.
+In the late 1960s, the bandstand proved too expensive to maintain and was unfortunately demolished.